‘Better to maintain silence’: Karan Singh on Jammu and Kashmir

-Karan Singh, son of Maharaja Hari Singh of Jammu and Kashmir, has said he prefers to stay mum on present state of Jammu and Kashmir.
+Veteran Congress leader Karan Singh — son of Maharaja Hari Singh, the last ruler of Jammu and Kashmir who signed the Instrument of Accession in 1947 — has said he prefers to stay mum on the present state of J&K.

 “I will not say anything on Jammu and Kashmir.
 At this juncture, it is better to maintain silence,” said Singh, when asked about the prevailing situation in Jammu and Kashmir after the scrapping of Article 370 in August.